 First of all, you mix all the ingredients together, until it all comes together like a dough.
 Then you will need to sprinkle a little rice flour on your rolling surface (stops it sticking) and a little sprinkle on top of the dough…

-Then you need to roll it out.
-Use a rolling pin for this (a large round sided glass jar might work too).
+Use a rolling pin for this (a large round-sided glass jar might work too).
 Keep turning it after you roll to make sure it is rolled out evenly (add more sprinkles of rice flour if it gets sticky)…

 Use a metal spatula or cake slice to get underneath, if it starts getting too difficult to turn.
 It might get a bit fragile at this stage, in which case you can just squeeze any broken bits right back into the dough.